LLNL/sundials/doc/superbuild/source/developers/style_guide/SourceCode.rst

 All new code added to SUNDIALS should be formatted with `clang-format
 <https://clang.llvm.org/docs/ClangFormat.html>`_ for C/C++, `fprettify
 <https://github.com/fortran-lang/fprettify>`_ for Fortran, and `cmake-format
-<https://cmake-format.readthedocs.io>`_ CMake.
-The ``.clang-format`` file in the
+<https://cmake-format.readthedocs.io>`_ for CMake.
+The ``.clang-format`` file in
-root of the project defines our configuration for clang-format.
+the root of the project defines our configuration for clang-format.
 We use the default fprettify settings, except we use 2-space indentation.
 The ``.cmake-format.py`` file in the root of the project defines our configuration for cmake-format.